Sarah Cooke

 Sarah Cooke (died 1688) was an English stage actress of the seventeenth century.
 She was a member of the King's Company, based at the Theatre Royal, Drury Lane.
 She played a number of lead roles during the 1680s.

 Her aunt was the governess to the maids of honour of the Duchess of York in the 1660s.
-After some time working in this role alongside her aunt she was discovered by the Earl of Rochester, who promoted her theatrical career.
+After some time working in this role alongside her aunt, Cooke was discovered by the Earl of Rochester, who promoted her theatrical career.
 In hear early years with the King's Company she mostly appeared on tour or with the nursery company, devoted to developing new talent.
 It was likely during this time she was under the management of John Coysh.
 In 1677 she played her first known role at Drury Lane in The Country Innocence and acted for the King's Company united 1682 when the merged United Company was formed and she was frequently employed by it until her death six years later.
 As with many actors of the era, the full number of her roles is unknown due to poor records.